 - 1. Laptop or iPad for Testing PTA Program uses ExamSoft Assessment Platform - a.
 Minimum system requirements - b.
 Must be Windows based, Mac or iPad; will not run on Chromebooks, Android, or Linux operating systems - 2.
+Program scrubs: - a.
+Uniform information will be emailed to all students accepted into the technical program - 3.
 Appropriate lab attire: - a.
 Men: shorts and t-shirt - b.
-Women: shorts, t-shirt, and a sports bra, halter top, or swimsuit top - c.
-Students should also wear low heeled, closed toe shoes with rubber soles (uniform standards will be emailed to students prior to orientation) - 3.
-Analog watch with second hand or Digital watch with seconds displayed/timer function - 4.
+Women: shorts, t-shirt, and a sports bra, halter top, or swimsuit top - 4.
+Analog watch with second hand or Digital watch with seconds displayed/timer function - 5.
 Lockers will be available for student use.
 Each student is required to provide their own lock to secure their supplies.
 Lockers must be cleaned out at the end of each term and locks removed.